Free at Last (Freeway album): Production

 Free at Last features production from Bink!, J. R. Rotem, Needlz, and Cool & Dre, amongst others.
 Guest appearances include Marsha Ambrosius, Jay-Z, 50 Cent, Scarface, Busta Rhymes, Jadakiss, and Rick Ross.
+According to Freeway, the album was executive-produced by 50 Cent—who also purchased publishing on the album—leading several publications to falsely conclude he was signed to G-Unit Records.

 Commercial performance

-Free at Last debuted at number 42 on the U.S. Billboard 200 chart, selling about 36,000 units during its first week.
+Free at Last debuted and peaked at number 42 on the U.S. Billboard 200 chart, selling about 36,000 units during its first week.
 As of April 2, 2008, the album has sold 100,206 copies in the United States.